-EXCLUSIVE: McDonnell Describes Starmer Election as "Defeatism" by Party Members, Hard Left Plot Regaining Control of Labour Policy - Guido Fawkes
+McDonnell Describes Starmer Election as "Defeatism" by Party Members, Hard Left Plot Regaining Control of Labour Policy - Guido Fawkes

 It is worth repeating that Zarah, along with the majority of the Labour Party’s supporters are now middle-class, that is why they lost so many traditional Labour seats.
 The weird and woke policies of the modern Labour Party are not too popular with socially conservative working classes.
 “Our class” is not the working class.

-Son of a stockbroker and aristocrat Andrew Murray argued that Labour has to urgently ‘reconstitute working class politics’ for Labour to win again, and son of a multi-millionaire property James Schneider agreed with the rest, saying the left need to stay within the party to “organise” – “That’s the way that we will, with a pincer movement, get the leadership of the party to back the policies that we want”.
+Son of a stockbroker and aristocrat Andrew Murray argued that Labour has to urgently “reconstitute working class politics” for Labour to win again, and son of a multi-millionaire property developer James Schneider agreed with the rest, saying the left need to stay within the party to “organise” – “That’s the way that we will, with a pincer movement, get the leadership of the party to back the policies that we want”.
 Guido imagines Sir Keir will be only too proud to see his party’s hard-left refusing to respect an electorate’s decision…